TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-sqlagent.md

 	ownershipId="AzureData_AzureSQLVM"
 />

-# SQL Server exceptions, crashes, dumps
+# SSQL agent, jobs, database mail

-Please review following articles to resolve issues with SQL Agent, Jobs or Database mail
+Most users are able to resolve their issues with SQL Agent, Jobs or Database mail using the recommended documents below.

 ## **Recommended Documents**